 The Fund's investments will generally be U.S. dollar denominated.
 While the Fund may invest in securities of any maturity, the Fund will maintain an average portfolio duration under normal market conditions of less than one year.
 Duration is a measure of the underlying portfolio's price sensitivity to changes in prevailing interest rates.
 The longer a security's duration, the more sensitive its price will be to changes in interest rates.
+For example, the price of a security with a one-year duration would be expected to decrease by approximately 1% in response to a 1% increase in interest rates.
 Calculations of duration may be based on estimates and may not reliably predict a security's sensitivity to changes in interest rates.